apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

 - Apache Beam focuses on parallelization and enabling both batch and streaming jobs.
 - Examples of orchestration DAG artifacts include trained models and datasets.
 Such artifacts are often passed by a reference URI and not by value.

-Note: TFX creates a workflow DAG, which needs an orchestrator of its own to be executed.
+Note: TFX creates a workflow DAG, which needs an orchestrator of its own to run.
 [Natively supported orchestrators for TFX](https://www.tensorflow.org/tfx/guide/custom_orchestrator) are Airflow, Kubeflow Pipelines, and Apache Beam itself.
 As mentioned in the [TFX docs](https://www.tensorflow.org/tfx/guide/beam_orchestrator):

 > "Several TFX components rely on Beam for distributed data processing.
 In addition, TFX can use Apache Beam to orchestrate and execute the pipeline DAG.
 Beam orchestrator uses a different BeamRunner than the one which is used for component data processing."

 Caveat: The Beam orchestrator is not meant to be a TFX orchestrator used in production environments.
-It simply enables debugging TFX pipelines locally on Beam’s Direct Runner without the need for the extra setup that is needed for Airflow or Kubeflow.
+It simply enables debugging TFX pipelines locally on Beam’s Direct Runner without the need for the extra setup required for Airflow or Kubeflow.

 ## Preprocessing example